ncsa/NEAT/README.md

 # The NEAT Project v4.0
 Welcome to the NEAT project, the NExt-generation sequencing Analysis Toolkit, version 4.0.
-This is our first release of the newest version of NEAT.
+This is our first (beta) release of the newest version of NEAT.
 There is still lots of work to be done.
 See the [ChangeLog](ChangeLog.md) for notes.

+We are also working on redeveloping NEAT in Rust, a memory and thread safe language that will lend itself well to the way NEAT works, check that out here: https://github.com/ncsa/rusty-neat

 Stay tuned over the coming weeks for exciting updates to NEAT, and learn how to [contribute](CONTRIBUTING.md) yourself.
 If you'd like to use some of our code, no problem!
 Just review the [license](LICENSE.md), first.